Wolvend/videoswarm/docs/investigations/masonry-scroll-to-load.md

 ## Why other subsystems are not the root cause
 * **Resource manager limits** – Visible tiles bypass the loaded cap and can overflow the concurrent loader budget slightly, so the admission layer is not preventing the retry once geometry is ready.【F:src/hooks/video-collection/useVideoResourceManager.js†L227-L240】
-* **Play orchestrator** – The latest patch already evicts tiles that lose their loaded media, preventing inflated playing counts.
-The stuck cards are not re-requesting their media, so the orchestrator never hears a `reportStarted` event and simply shows fewer active players.
+* **Play orchestrator** – The orchestrator tracks a _desired_ playing set driven by visibility and the `loadedIds` snapshot.
+During the regression, tiles that previously had video elements remain in the `loadedIds` set even after their DOM is torn down, so they stay counted as playing in the debug bar despite the “Scroll to load” placeholder.
+The orchestrator therefore isn’t what blocks recovery—it simply mirrors the stale resource state that never gets refreshed because the card stopped requesting media.
 * **Layout epoch refresh** – `bumpLayoutEpoch()` only runs once per rebuild (and again on viewport resize), but because the epoch effect only schedules a single `requestAnimationFrame` callback it does not persistently poll after a bailout.【F:src/App.jsx†L575-L611】【F:src/components/VideoCard/VideoCard.jsx†L500-L517】

 ## Hypothesis